Family reunification ads after emancipation

-After the ratification of the Thirteenth Amendment to the Constitution, emancipated African Americans searched for their lost families and placed want ads to reunify with them.
+Following the ratification of the Thirteenth Amendment to the Constitution, emancipated African Americans searched for their lost families and placed want ads to reunify with them.

 Many families were forcibly separated during slavery.
 Children were separated from their parents, spouses were removed from one another, and siblings were lost.
 The process was a traumatic one for the survivors, and both during and after the period of legal slavery, many people searched for their lost families—in some cases, unsuccessfully.
 Lone survivors placed ads in newspapers across the United States in search of their families, many of which were placed during the nascency of the black press.
 These "Information Wanted" and "Lost Friends" sections were common, and the Last Seen project, sponsored by Villanova University and Philadelphia's Methodist Episcopal Church, has been digitizing them since 2016.

 Background

 During the period of legal chattel slavery in the United States, many families were fractured by the selling of individual enslaved persons as chattels (personal property).
 The experience was a deeply traumatic one—referred to as ambiguous loss—especially for children.
 Elizabeth, a woman who was sold as a child, said she "grew so lonely and sad I thought I should die, if I did not see my mother".

 Some children did not know that their separation would be a permanent one, some only learned later in life, and some were placed into surrogate familial relationships with other enslaved people.
 Others were reassured by religious promises that they would be reunited, either in life or in Heaven, or that they would be protected by God from the harsh realities of enslaved life.
 Even in old age, many enslaved people continued to think about their lost families; one 86-year-old man named Caleb Craig said "I has visions and dreams of her [his mother], in my sleep, sometime yet".